 ‘men worthy of the freedom that you enjoy’ ACC GEN

-However, it is not clear how this analysis could be implemented to account for the asymmetries between co- and który-relatives, as well as those between the subject and object relatives discussed in this paper.
+In what follows, I will account for the asymmetries between co and który relatives, as well as between the subject and object relatives described in the previous sections.
+To this end, I will implement a Case attraction mechanism making use of some additional assumptions.

 2.5.2.
 Case attraction in subject relative clauses

 As suggested in Łęska (2016), the derivation of Polish który-subject relatives along the lines of the Case attraction analysis could proceed in the following steps.
 1) In both virile (26) and non-virile (27), the relative pronoun undergoes Agree with the T probe, checking structural Nominative Case, and then moves to SpecCP.
 2) Next, the external head QP is Merged, bearing Accusative Case, which blocks the Agree relation with the matrix T probe, resulting in default agreement on the matrix verbal predicate.
 Assuming that default agreement is a result of exceptional non-Nominative marking on the subject QP, the same non-Nominative marking on the relative operator should be the source for default agreement within the RC.
-3) Thus, when the head QP enters into an agreement relation (or feature sharing; Bader & Bayer 2006) with the relative pronoun in order to check phi-features, the Accusative Case feature of the HN, or, more specifically, of the higher numeral, is optionally transmitted onto the non-virile relative pronoun (27) (diagrams in (26) and (27) from Łęska 2016: 129).
+3) Thus, when the head QP enters into an agreement relation (or feature sharing; Bader & Bayer 2006) with the relative pronoun in order to check phi-features, the Accusative Case feature of the HN, or, more specifically, of the higher numeral, is optionally transmitted onto the non-virile relative pronoun, as in (27), but not the virile one, as in (26).
+This is due to the fact that the former, but not the latter, is syncretic for nominative and accusative, as will be explained in more detail in §2.5.4 (diagrams in (26) and (27) from Łęska 2016: 129).

 (26) siedmiu mężczyzn, którzy weszli do domu